 He has served as the Director of the Catholic Chaplain Corps for the Archdiocese of Galveston-Houston and as the Director of Vocations for the Franciscan Province of St. John the Baptist.
 He was part of an Inter-Provincial team of three friars asked by the seven U.S. Provincial Ministers to research the process for revitalizing and restructuring Franciscan life in the United States.

-Fr.
-Page works in collaboration with Our Lady of the Angels leadership in the planning and execution of liturgical celebrations and provides pastoral care to the community.
+As rector of Our Lady of the Angels Church, Fr.
+Page collaborates in the planning and execution of liturgical celebrations and provides pastoral care to the community.
 He also collaborates with the FRC staff responsible for the Adult and Children’s Catechesis programs and Faith Formation programs and provides support for Sustainability and Endowment endeavors.
 Fr.
 Page also leads Franciscan pilgrimages to the Holy Land.

 Father Vincent Nguyen, OFM comes from a family with eight siblings.
 His father was a political prisoner for seven years after the fall of Saigon.
 Because of this, his whole family was allowed to take a political refuge in 1994 to the U.S.A., where his family settled in the city of Huntington Beach, California.

 He joined the Franciscan Province of Saint Barbara in 2003 and made solemn profession in 2009.
 He was assigned to the Casa in 2013 for a year to have a pastoral experience and to learn the program of Clinical Pastoral Education (CPE) at Thunderbird hospital.
 He was ordained at Sts.
 Simon & Jude parish in Huntington Beach, CA in 2017, where he served before his assignment at the Casa.